DavidHe1127/aws-cert/solution_architect_pro/business-continuity/README.md

 - Recovery Time Objective - time that it takes after a disruption to restore business processes to ther service levels
 - Recovery Point Objective - Acceptable amount of data loss measured in time.
 Time between the good data set and disaster happens

+Analogous example for RPO - Say you are editing a text file and you save the progress regularly i.e 1 hour.
+The latest save happens at 8:00PM.
+After this point, you forget to save and keep editing for another 3 hours of time.
+However, power outage strikes at 11:00PM which costs 3 hours of your work.
+Therefore, you have lost 3 hours of work.
+In other way, your RPO is 3 hours.
+To have smaller RPO, you would need to remember to save more often than 3 hours.

 ![rpo-vs-rto](rpo-vs-rto.png)

 #### AWS Continuum of HA